-The police are to inform you of your Miranda rights when you have been arrested and are being interrogated.
+The police in Colorado are to inform you of your Miranda rights when you have been arrested and are being interrogated.
 Many people are under the misconception that if the police do not read them their rights they can automatically win their case.
 The Miranda warnings only apply to custodial interrogation.

 If the police fail to read your Miranda warnings and question you during custodial interrogation, your attorney may be able to file a motion to suppress any statements you made during the unlawful interrogation.
 Similarly, questioning you after you say you want to talk to your attorney may also be excluded from evidence.

 An arrest is generally followed by the booking process and then posting a bail bond to get released from jail.
 Booking consists of taking your photograph, or “mugshot,” taking your fingerprints and gathering other basic information.
 You may be searched and an inventory taken of your possessions.

 Depending on the criminal charges, you may be held for a period of time or released ona bail bond.
 To be released on bond, it may require putting up money to ensure you will return for your court date or paying a bail bond company a fee to secure your release.
 As soon as possible after an arrest, you should contact your Colorado criminal defense attorney.